 A few other great tips:

-- Some inspectors do get booked out in advance, don’t wait till the day before inspections – if you have a 7 or 10 inspection period, you better hop on it and coordinate with your agent for access to the home and realize it may take a day or two to get the inspection back (not always – some are same day).
+- Some inspectors do get booked out in advance, don’t wait till the day or two before inspections – if you have a 7 or 10 inspection period, you better hop on it!
+You may not get a lot of sympathy from your seller on the other side because you procrastinated on doing your inspections.
+It’s a contract you have, understand and respect the time frames.

 North American Home Services